History of Cleveland: Turbulent era, 1962–1979

 Ralph S. Locher became Celebrezze's successor in 1962.
 Although Locher made some strides, such as expanding Hopkins Airport, his tenure was strained by new challenges facing the city.
 By the 1960s, Cleveland's economy began to slow down, and residents increasingly sought new housing in the suburbs, reflecting the national trends of suburbanization following federally subsidized highways.
-Industrial restructuring, particularly in the railroad and steel industries, resulted in the loss of numerous jobs in Cleveland and the region, and the city suffered economically.
+Industrial restructuring, particularly in the steel and automotive industries, resulted in the loss of numerous jobs in Cleveland and the region, and the city suffered economically.
 Housing discrimination and redlining against African Americans led to racial tension in Cleveland and numerous other Northern U.S. cities.
 In Cleveland, this tension exploded in the Hough Riots of July 1966.
 Locher was becoming less and less popular and lost the 1967 mayoral primary to charismatic Democrat Carl B. Stokes.
 Stokes went on to face Republican Seth Taft and won the 1967 general mayoral election, becoming the first African American mayor of a major U.S. city, attracting national attention.

 As mayor, Stokes began initiating reforms to boost the city's economy and aid its poverty-stricken areas.
 He first succeeded in convincing the Department of Housing and Urban Development to release urban renewal funds for Cleveland that had been frozen under Locher's tenure.
 He also persuaded City Council to pass the Equal Employment Opportunity Ordinance and to increase the city's income tax from .5% to 1%.
 It was also Stokes who led the effort to restore Cleveland's Cuyahoga River in the aftermath of the river fire of June 1969 that brought national attention to the issue of industrial pollution in Cleveland.
 The river fire was to be the last in the city's history, and it became a catalyst in the rise of the American environmental movement.
 Since that time, through efforts begun by the Stokes administration and the Ohio Environmental Protection Agency (OEPA), the river has been extensively cleaned-up.